jpbnetley/travel-start-technical-assessment/docs/README.md

 ## Design decisions
 Generally, data fetching occurs on the server for the best SEO performance.
-This is mostly true for
+This is true for the albums, and tracks pages.
+On the Artist page, no results are loaded till the user enters an artist name.